JoeLumbley/XInput/README.md

 # Code Walkthrough

-# Xbox Controller Code Walkthrough

 Welcome to this detailed walkthrough of a code structure designed for Xbox controller input handling using Visual Basic .NET (VB.NET).
-This document will guide you through each line of the code, explaining its purpose and functionality in a beginner-friendly manner.
+This document will guide you through each line of the code, explaining its purpose and functionality.

 ## Table of Contents
 - [Imports and Structure Definitions](#imports-and-structure-definitions)